THE RALPH STEPHENS STORY and

 all of the games.
 "I would buy a ticket at the ticket window and try to

-walk by Gabe Paul and wave hello with a rain check in my hands so he could
+walk by Gabe Paul and wave hello with a rain check (his ticket stub) in my hands so he could

 see I was a paying customer, see the game and go to the dressing room for